Solving Sparse Mixed-Integer Quadratic Problems: Application to the Unit Commitment Problem with Optimal Power Flow: Methodology

 \subsection{Lower bounds through conic relaxations}

 To solve [MIQCQP] efficiently, one would require strong relaxations, particularly in large-scale settings.
 One common approach to solve such problems is to use MISOCP relaxations, which provide convex approximations of the nonconvex quadratic constraints.
 However, while MISOCP relaxations can offer good solution bounds, they become computationally prohibitive as the problem size increases due to the large number of conic constraints and their complexity \shortcite{benson2013mixed}.
 On the other hand, mixed-integer semidefinite programming (MISDP) though also challenging in general, can be highly effective for MIQCQPs that arise from network-structured problems, where they can lead to a more favorable trade-off between solution quality and computational time \shortcite{buchheim2013semidefinite}.
 Network problems typically exhibit strong sparsity and structural properties that can be exploited using correlative and term sparsity.
 As we discuss in Section~\ref{sec:sparsity}, we leverage this sparsity structure to focus on MISDP relaxations, since they provide a good balance between solution quality and scalability for large-scale optimization problems.
-Next, we present the SDP relaxation with binary variables of [MIQCQP], which builds upon matrix $W = x\t{x}$:
+Next, we present the SDP relaxation with binary variables of [MIQCQP], which builds upon matrix $\bsW = \x\t{\x}$:

-The continuous SDP relaxation of [MISDP], denoted by [SDP-R], is defined by replacing constraints $y\in \{0,1\}^m$ with $y\in [0,1]^m$.
-In a branch-and-bound framework, at each node of the tree one would solve a relaxation of [MISDP] where certain $y$ variables are fixed to 0 or 1 and the other binary variables are relaxed to be continuous with bound interval $[0,1]$.
+The continuous SDP relaxation of [MISDP], denoted by [SDP-R], is obtained by replacing the binary constraints $\bsy \in \{0,1\}^m$ with $\bsy \in [0,1]^m$.
+In a branch-and-bound framework, at each node of the tree one solves a node-specific relaxation of [MISDP], where a subset of the $\bsy$ variables is fixed to 0 or 1, while the remaining variables are relaxed to lie in the interval $[0,1]$.
+Since [MISDP] is a minimization problem, any feasible solution to [MISDP] provides an upper bound on its optimal value, while its continuous relaxation [SDP-R] provides a lower bound.
+Moreover, because [MISDP] is itself a relaxation of [MIQCQP], its optimal value yields a lower bound for [MIQCQP].
 Problem [SDP-R] is convex and can be solved using semidefinite programming techniques.
-The size of the SDP matrix $\hat{W}$ is $(n+1)\times (n+1) $ and, depending on the value of $n$, this can quickly become expensive to solve.
+However, the size of the associated SDP matrix ($\hat{\bsW}$), of dimension $(n+1)\times(n+1)$, can become computationally prohibitive as $n$ increases.